 We are incredibly proud of our long-running mentoring program in Laos, which is being used as a model for our other mentoring initiatives.
-A recent cost-benefit analysis of the program by senior ANU economists found that our investment had returned a benefit of up to 30 times the expenditure in terms of crops protected from disease in the project’s field area.
+A recent cost benefit analysis of the program by senior ANU economists found that our investment could potentially return benefits in the order of 5 to 15 times the expenditure in terms of crops protected.
 The study also pointed out that there were many other very significant capacity building and institutional benefits that could not be quantified.

 Running since 2009 with Professor Lester Burgess at the helm, this program focuses on supporting a team of young Australian volunteers to improve crop and soil health, biosecurity, food safety, weed control and, ultimately, food security.
 The program has expanded now to include another lead mentor, Professor Deirdre Lemerle, an agricultural weed scientist.